AshutoshDongare/convo/README.md

 convo can run easily on a local cpu based machine, thus convo provides high response times at no cloud service costs.

 Typical STT and TTS infernece time on a local machine for one sentence is less than 0.5 seconds each and rasa bot response time is around 1-2 seconds.
 This can be improved even further by fine tuning and using dedicated machines.

+>***There is some time duration required for the users to speak and for convo to play audio of response.
+This does not count as processing time of convo or any other voice bot.***

 convo advantages:
 - High performance as the framework can run locally on a cpu;